FrenchTechTips/create-ts-react-extension/README.md

 Check out [this guide](https://github.com/nitishdayal/cra_closer_look) for an overview of how these tools fit together.

 The tradeoff is that **these tools are preconfigured to work in a specific way**.
-If your project needs more customization, you can ["eject"](https://FrenchTechTips.github.io/create-react-extension-ts/docs/available-scripts#npm-run-eject) and customize it, but then you will need to maintain this configuration.
+If your project needs more customization, you can ["eject"](https://FrenchTechTips.github.io/create-ts-react-extension/docs/available-scripts#npm-run-eject) and customize it, but then you will need to maintain this configuration.

 ## Contributing

-We'd love to have your helping hand on `create-react-extension-ts`!
+We'd love to have your helping hand on `create-ts-react-extension`!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.

 ## Supporting Create React App

 Create React App is a community maintained project and all contributors are volunteers.
-If you'd like to support the future development of Create React App then please consider donating to our [Open Collective](https://opencollective.com/create-react-extension-ts).
+If you'd like to support the future development of Create React App then please consider donating to our [Open Collective](https://opencollective.com/create-ts-react-extension).